 Capital Gains Savings When Selling Your Home

-1. Limit the Rental Use of Your Home
+6. Limit the Rental Use of Your Home

-2. Keep Records of Home Improvements
+7. Keep Records of Home Improvements

 Adding rooms, a deck, a pool, a retaining wall, or landscaping the property all count as improvements.
-Upgrading windows and doors, plumbing, insulation, heating, cooling, or sprinkler systems also qualify, as does restoring damaged parts of your home, remodels, new flooring, and built-in appliances.
+Upgrading windows and doors, plumbing, insulation, heating, cooling, or sprinkler systems also qualify, as does restoring damaged parts of your home, remodeling, adding new flooring, and installing built-in appliances.
 Retain copies of receipts and records and keep a log of all the purchases you’ve made.

-3. Track Selling Expenses
+8. Track Selling Expenses

-4. Move Often
+9. Move Often

 The IRS capital gain exclusion is large enough that many taxpayers will never have to pay taxes on the sale of their homes.
 However, if you’ve held your property for a long time, bought in a hot area, or are single, the exclusion may not completely cover your gain.

-Avoiding Capital Gains on Investments
+Avoid Capital Gains on Investments

-1. Use a Retirement Account
+10. Use a Retirement Account

 11. Gift Assets to a Family Member

 That means you could gift appreciated stock or other investments to a family member in a lower income tax bracket.
-If the family member chooses to sell the asset, it will be taxed at his or her rate, not yours.
+If the family member chooses to sell the asset, it will be taxed at their rate, not yours.
 In some cases, capital gains tax could be avoided entirely.

-4. Donate to Charity
+12. Donate to Charity